-Q. Whilst I firmly believe that Jesus was crucified and ‘rose again’, most literature I’ve read about the actual crucifixion process has the nails driven through the wrists.
+While I firmly believe that Jesus was crucified and rose again, most literature I’ve read about the actual crucifixion process has the nails driven through the wrists.
 This was to ensure that the arms were held securely and thus prolong the person’s agony.

-I’ve been ‘curious’ about this for sometime, and whilst it has no ‘real relevance’ to what Jesus did, I’ve often wondered about it.
+I’ve been curious about this for some time, and while it has no real relevance to what Jesus did, I’ve often wondered about it.
 So I was wondering what your view on this is.

 John 20:27 doesn’t specifically say that Thomas touched holes in the Lord’s hands, only that he saw His hands.
 He did touch the scar in the Lord’s side where the Roman soldier’s spear pierced Him.